iam-orsu/PoojiADLab/readme.md

     - eliminates prompting the student for the ip address of the domain controller
     - removed prompt to enter ip address of the domain controller

-  - Added auto join of the domain marvel.local
+  - Added auto join of the domain PoojiCosmeticsl.local
     - Removed prompt to join the domain, will be done automatically now

   - Added Git Clone of PowershellMafia Powersploit